lauriebelch/OrthoDocs/README.md

 ![OrthoFinder3 workflow](of3.png)

-We provide a script ``core_maker.py`` to automatically pick a good set of phylogenetically diverse core proteomes from a directory.
-For more details on how our method works, see [here](https://www.linkedin.com/in/jonathan-holmes-ab2794294/?originalSubdomain=uk)
+We provide a script ``core_maker.py`` to automatically pick a good set of phylogenetically diverse core proteomes from a directory of proteomes.
+For more details on the method, see [here](https://www.linkedin.com/in/jonathan-holmes-ab2794294/?originalSubdomain=uk)

 ```python
 python core_maker.py -f <dir1> -o <prefix>